 Interest rates on CNB bills on an obligatory basis are set by a decision of the Council of the CNB.

-Until October 1993, interest rates on CNB bills on a voluntary basis were also set by the Council of the CNB, while since November 1993, they have been set at CNB bills' auction sales.
-Congruently, since November 1993, columns 5, 6 and 7 report weighted average interest rates attained at auctions of CNB bills.
+Interest rates on CNB bills on a voluntary basis are set at CNB bills' auction sales.
+Congruently, columns 5, 6 and 7 report weighted average interest rates attained at auctions of CNB bills.

-Until October 1994, interest rates on CNB bills on a voluntary basis due in 30 and 90 days are reported in columns 6 and 7 respectively.
-From November 1994 through January 2001, columns 7 and 9 report interest rates on CNB bills on a voluntary basis due in 91 and 182 days respectively.
+From November 1994 through January 2001, columns 7 and 8 report interest rates on CNB bills on a voluntary basis due in 91 and 182 days respectively.